caribec/caribec/README.md

 Computer Science student @ UH specializing in Software Design!

- - I’m currently working on a weather application that pulls real time data.
+ - I’m currently working on a weather application that pulls real time data using Swift/SwiftUI.

 **what i use:**